pizzajsdev/dragswag/README.md

 Show Me the Code!

 Here is the simplest example involving two squares.
 The draggable square carries a color in its data.
-The droppable square reacts to the drag interaction by setting its color according to the draggable’s color.
+The droppable square reacts to the drag interaction by setting its color according to the draggable's color.
 When dropped, the text of the droppable square is updated.

 <img width="400" alt="Simple drag-and-drop squares" src="https://raw.githubusercontent.com/pizzajsdev/dragswag/main/resources/drag-and-drop-squares.avif" />

 The `DraggableSquare` component uses the `useDraggable` hook to make it draggable.
-The hook’s configuration defines the kind and the data of the draggable.
+The hook's configuration defines the kind and the data of the draggable.
 The draggable wrapper is used to make the component actually draggable:

 ```tsx